PAIR-code/what-if-tool/website/src/explore.md

   {% include partials/demo-card c-title: "Explore celebrity face image smile classification", link: "https://colab.research.google.com/github/PAIR-code/what-if-tool/blob/master/WIT_Smile_Detector.ipynb",
   c-data-source: "CelebA Dataset", c-data-source-url:  "http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html", c-copy: "Predict whether an image contains a smiling face using this binary classification model on the CelebA dataset.
 Can you identify which group was missing from the training data, resulting in a biased model?", tags: "binary classification, image recognition, keras model, custom distance", external:"true" %}

-  {% include partials/demo-card c-title: "Investigate Fairness on recidivism classification", link: "https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/WIT_COMPAS.ipynb",
+  {% include partials/demo-card c-title: "Investigate fairness on recidivism classification", link: "https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/WIT_COMPAS.ipynb",
    c-data-source: "COMPAS Dataset", c-data-source-url: "https://www.kaggle.com/danofer/compass", c-copy: "Inspired by Propublica, investigate fairness using this classifier that mimics the behavior of the COMPAS recidivism classifier.
 Trained on the COMPAS dataset, this model determines if a person belongs in the "Low" risk (negative) or "Medium or High" risk (positive) class for recidivism according to COMPAS.", tags: "binary classification", external:"true" %}

-  {% include partials/demo-card c-title: "Investigate Fairness on recidivism classification with attributions", link: "https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/WIT_COMPAS_with_SHAP.ipynb",
+  {% include partials/demo-card c-title: "Investigate fairness on recidivism classification with attributions", link: "https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/WIT_COMPAS_with_SHAP.ipynb",
    c-data-source: "COMPAS Dataset", c-data-source-url: "https://www.kaggle.com/danofer/compass", c-copy: "A version of the COMPAS notebook demo, using the SHAP library to get feature attributions for each prediction.", tags: "binary classification, attributions, keras model", external:"true" %}

-  {% include partials/demo-card c-title: "Text Toxicity Classifiers", link: "https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/WIT_Toxicity_Text_Model_Comparison.ipynb",
+  {% include partials/demo-card c-title: "Text toxicity classifiers", link: "https://colab.research.google.com/github/pair-code/what-if-tool/blob/master/WIT_Toxicity_Text_Model_Comparison.ipynb",
   c-data-source: "Wikpedia Comments Dataset", c-data-source-url: "https://figshare.com/articles/Wikipedia_Talk_Labels_Toxicity/4563973", c-copy: "Use the What-If Tool to compare two pre-trained models from ConversationAI that determine sentence toxicity, one of which was trained on a more balanced dataset.
 Examine their performance side-by-side on the Wikipedia Comments dataset.
 These are keras models which do not use TensorFlow examples as an input format.", tags: "binary classification, model comparison, keras model, custom distance", external:"true" %}

   </div>